Negligent Entrustment of a Motor Vehicle Attorneys

 Negligent entrustment attorneys handle lawsuits involving the owner of certain types of property.
 For example, we sue the owner of a motor vehicle who consigns a dangerous individual with a car.
 But before the conveyance, the owner must know the person is a reckless driver.
 Proving the owner knew this is no walk in the park.
 It takes a great lawyer to uncover this evidence.

 This type of lawsuit will be against a negligent party.
 So here, the plaintiff (injured party) must show proof.
 Plaintiff's burden is to prove the truth of the matter asserted.
-The definitions are under the general principals of negligence.
+The definitions are under the general principles of negligence.

 They must demonstrate a theory of negligent entrustment.
 So Plaintiff must show the owner knew the individual driver was careless or reckless.